exercism/docs/community/good-member/writing-support-requests.md

 Here are some key tips.

-## Use codeblocks, not images
+## Use code blocks, not images

-When you want to share code (either that you've written, or instructions), use a codeblock, not an image.
+When you want to share code (either that you've written, or instructions), use a code block, not an image.

 As developers, we're much quicker at reading code than having to zoom into image to see things.
-And many of our users use screenreaders, which cannot read out images.
+And many of our users use screen readers, which cannot read out images.
 So if you want to want to be a good community citizen, encourage our volunteers to help you, and look like a pro, share your code as text not an image!

 For example, you can type the following: